klamma/ar-for-eu-book/_pages/chapters/game.md

 In a similar way, multiplayer games can implement a matchmaking logic which avoids that low-level beginners have to play against experienced players on a higher level.

 [Todoist](https://get.todoist.help/hc/de/articles/206209959-Karma) is an example of a gamified application which uses levels.
-Users earn karma points by completing todo items and meeting productivity goals.
+Users earn karma points by completing to-do items and meeting productivity goals.
 Points are lost if tasks are overdue.
 Based on the number of points, the app classifies users in one of eight levels, ranging from "Beginner" to "Enlightened".